bhits/pls-api/README.md

 ### Prerequisites

 This API uses *[MySQL](https://www.mysql.com/)* for persistence.
-It requires to have a database user account with Object Rights to a schema with default name `npi`. *Please see [Configure](#configure) section for details of configuring the data source.*
+It requires having a database user account with Object Rights to a schema with default name `npi`. *Please see [Configure](#configure) section for details of configuring the data source.*

 This API is a [Spring MVC](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/mvc.html) project that requires a separate application server to run it.
 [Apache Tomcat 8](http://tomcat.apache.org/) is the recommended application server to run this API.
 The expected default context path for this API is `/pls`.